danjam/labops/roles/docker_compose_deploy/README.md

 4. **Resource cleanup fails**: The cleanup operations require additional permissions; ensure the user has full Docker admin rights

-## Dependencies
+## Compatibility

-This role has no dependencies on other Ansible roles, but it requires the community.docker collection to be installed.
+This role is compatible with:

+- Docker Engine 20.10.x and newer
+- Docker Compose V2 (using the `docker compose` plugin format)
+- Ubuntu, Debian, and EL (RHEL/CentOS) operating systems

 ## License